Jon Courtenay: Personal life

-During filming BGT in July 2020, a suspicious mole on the left side of his head was found to be a melanoma.
-This wasn't talked about on the show so as not to become the narrative, and after treatment he was given the all-clear by the end of that year.
-It was then discovered that the cancer had spread to his neck which required major surgery and a course of treatment.
-This experience inspired a new show 'Against The Odds', a one-man comedy musical that he took to the Edinburgh Fringe in 2022.
+During filming of Britain's Got Talent in July 2020, a suspicious mole on the left side of his head was found to be a melanoma.
+After treatment, he was given the all-clear by the end of the year.
+However, it was then discovered that the cancer had spread to his neck, which required major surgery and a course of treatment.
+This experience inspired a new show, Against The Odds, a one-man comedy musical that he took to the Edinburgh Fringe in 2022.

-He is from Mossley, Greater Manchester.